Regent Seven Seas Cruises

 Best Known For

-Understated Decor: The design here is both tasteful and subdued.
+Understated Elegance: The design here is both tasteful and subdued.
 The crowd, too, is fancy without being flashy.
 You can dress up if you want to (and many passengers do at night), but it's optional.
 Service is also friendly yet unobtrusive.

-Special Requests Accepted: While the menus in the dining rooms, including the acclaimed steakhouse Prime 7, list plenty of great dishes, Regent has also built a reputation for fulfilling guests' culinary whims.
+Special Requests Accepted: While the menus in the dining rooms, including acclaimed steakhouse Prime 7, list plenty of great dishes, Regent has also built a reputation for fulfilling guests' culinary whims.
 You can even bring favorite recipes from home for the chefs to prepare.

 Who It's Best For